 Occupations and Wages

-The majority (97%) of building and grounds cleaning workers were maids and housekeeping cleaners.
-The remaining occupations were made up of grounds maintenance workers (0.9%) and all other occupations (1.7%).
-Childcare workers and personal care aides made up the majority of jobs in the personal care and service occupations at 64 and 35 percent, respectively.
+The majority (94.5%) of building and grounds cleaning workers were maids and housekeeping cleaners.
+Childcare workers made up the largest amount of jobs in the personal care and service occupations at 18.1 percent.
+Home health, personal care aides, and nursing assistants made up the largest portion of jobs in healthcare support occupations at 23.8 percent.

 Litigation Pertaining to Domestic Worker Rights